jahAtFriends/Grade-Calculatron/README.md

 The weighted average yields a 4-point score.
 It is usually necessary to convert this back to a percentage score.
 For this, we use the third column of our table.
 In the case where the weighted average falls exactly on one of the 4-point scores, the percentage score will be the lower bound for that range.
 Otherwise the score falls between two rows.
-In that case, the percentage will be calculated by mapping the interval of the bounding 4-point scores to the interval bounding the percentages.
+In that case, the percentage will be calculated by mapping the interval of the bounding 4-point scores to the corresponding percentages.
-The percentage bounds are the lower bounds of the bounding percentage scores.

 For example, the 4-point average of 3.1 falls between a B and B+ which corresponds to the percentage range 83% - 87% and a 4-point range of 3.0 - 3.3.
 Thus, we map the 4-point interval to the percentage interval to calculate the final grade, rounded to the neares